justiceroyale1/pay4me-assessment/README.md

-## COAMANA CODING CHALLENGE
+## Pay4me Take Home Coding Task

-This project was created in fulfillment of the requirements for the role of fullstack developer at [COAMANA](https://coamana.com/).
+This project was created in fulfillment of the requirements for the role of fullstack developer at [pay4me.app](https://pay4me.app/).

 ## Requirements